 I have seen the particularly appalling impacts of Universal Credit on people living with mental ill health.
 The process of managed migration, requiring claimants to complete online applications and attend face-to-face interviews to a strict deadline, is impossible to navigate for people whose anxiety and depression may make it hard for them to open letters and manage correspondence.
 It has led to many people being at risk of losing their income entirely and facing homelessness.
 The current draft regulations for managed migration provide few safeguards.
 The proposed transitional protection excludes some of the most vulnerable people, living in temporary or supported housing, and cannot be accessed by claimants who miss the initial deadline.

-Since the introduction of Universal Credit in 2013, the Trussell Trust has seen a yearly increase in food bank usage, with the largest increase in the past year as the roll out of Universal Credit has accelerated.
-Our local foodbanks report an increase in people needing support, directly linked to Universal Credit roll out.
-This will only worsen with reports that the average family could lose £200 a month.
+Since the introduction of Universal Credit in 2013, the Trussell Trust has seen a yearly increase in food bank usage, with the largest increase in the past year amidst the pandemic.
 It is unacceptable that families are being driven into poverty and destitution, and it is clear that Universal Credit needs an urgent increase in funding in the short term and to be replaced by a different, more humane system in the longer term.

 Dulwich and West Norwood is served by a range of great local organisations, including the Norwood and Brixton Foodbank and the Community Shop Lambeth which supports residents on low incomes.
 The foodbank relies on volunteers and on donations from local people.
 I regularly visit and donate to the foodbank and support them in Parliament.
-Last year, I wrote the then Secretary of State for Work and Pensions on behalf of local food banks to raise concerns at the impact of Universal Credit on food poverty.
+Before the pandemic, I wrote to the then Secretary of State for Work and Pensions on behalf of local food banks to raise concerns at the impact of Universal Credit on food poverty.
 Shockingly the Tories have refused to act.

 Too many workers across the country are trapped in the low paid jobs without guaranteed working hours or full employment rights.
 The poor employment practices of companies like Deliveroo and Uber are well-known but shockingly recent cases have shown that publicly funded institutions have been acting similarly.
 In 2017, 27 educators at the National Gallery lost their jobs without redundancy due to the Gallery deeming their status to be that of “freelance” workers.
 The gallery workers – several with decades of service in the education department of the National Gallery, making the Gallery’s treasures accessible to school children and members of the public – took their employer to an employment tribunal, and earlier this year they won.
 The tribunal found that they had the status of ‘workers’.